ukushu/AkinatorEngine/README.md

 # C#  Akinator game engine
 (this is not original akinantor ofc)

-Short app descritption: Akinator is an **fuzzy logic expert system based**
+Short app descritption: Akinator is an **fuzzy logic expert system**

 Original game is pretty awesome and world wide known: http://en.akinator.com/